There is another man like Wenabozho. There are four men,

 animal friends for help.
 And that's why the Great Spirit has had to

 His uncle had power.
-His uncle had lots of power because through
+His uncle had lots of power and through

-his beliefs and will power he could help the little boy.
+his Indian beliefs and will power he could help the little boy.
 That's what

 he was there for.
 And that's why the horse is smart as a man.
-They talk
+Indian powermen talk

 to the horse, they clean the horse, they train the horse.
 Horses are

 easy to train.
 They're as smart as a man.
 They see you, but they cannot

 talk.
 Years ago, people changed themselves into animals to help people out when they were in trouble.